-For our vegan corned beef, we kept a lot of the traditional methods and flavor but updated the ingredients.
+For our corned beef meat alternative, we kept a lot of the methods and flavor of the traditional way but updated the ingredients.
 Once again, this recipe is the real thing and proves that one need not surrender one’s ethics in favor of one’s traditions.
-Aka, we’re gonna to show you how to make a totally kickass corned beef without anyone having to die.